 In addition to disrupting a funeral, there are other public misconduct acts that can lead to a felony charge in Michigan.
 Rioting or unlawful assembly are not technically listed under Disorderly Persons in the penal code, but can also be felony charges.

-Penalties for Michigan Felony Disorderly Conduct
+Penalties for Felony Disorderly Conduct in Michigan

 A felony is a serious charge that can affect your ability to obtain employment and pass criminal background checks for many other activities.
 In addition, the penalties for a felony disorderly conduct conviction are much steeper than those for misdemeanor charges.
 Penalties for felony disorderly conduct in Michigan can include: